Swedish capital ship ca. 1700 – into the abyss of the Great Northern War

 It is reproduced here together with the plan of Konung Karl 1694 (Swedish archives).
 Both ships were designed by Charles Sheldon (as was Nordstjärnan 1703, shown above), and both plans were already drawn retrospectively, even several years after the vessels were built, most likely by the same person.
 Despite that, the ships were many decades in active service and it can be thought that these later plans nevertheless represent their characteristics quite faithfully.

-As can be seen, the parameters of the gun ports of the Prins Karl Fredrik 1704 perfectly match their dimensions on the Ö 6 model scaled earlier mainly on this basis, whereas in the Konung Karl 1694, while of the same width, they are more tightly spaced due to the need to pack as many as 106 guns on this vessel.
+As can be seen, the parameters of the gun ports of the Prins Karl Fredrik 1704 perfectly match their dimensions on the Ö 6 model scaled earlier mainly on this basis, whereas in the Konung Karl 1694, while of the same width, they are more tightly spaced due to the need to pack as many as over 100 guns on this vessel.
 Paradoxically, it was Konung Karl 1694 that was the ship armed with the heaviest, 36-pounder guns, while the others shown here had to practically make do with 24-pounder guns (see on this detailed data in Lars O. Berg, Karolinsk flotta.
 Studier och tabeller, [in:] Forum Navale 25/1970).

 ViewCapture20240506_134528.jpg